depixusgenome/trackanalysis/doc/CycleApp/cycles.rst

 * u: t
 * n or x or .: any
 * !: allows setting the blocking position to the next base, as explained bellow.
+* +: can be set in front of an oligo to select bindings on the forward strand only.
+* -: can be set in front of an oligo to select bindings on the backward strand only.

 Structural Blockings
 ^^^^^^^^^^^^^^^^^^^^